J-Shahim/portfolio-webpage/src/assets/texts/dfm-project/model3.md

-# Model 3 Description
+# Fastener-Esal

-This is a placeholder for the DFM model 3 description.
+Description for Fastener-Esal.
+Replace with details about this part.